ghdl/ghdl/doc/using/Synthesis.rst

     $ ghdl --synth --std=08 --no-assert-cover my_unit

 ..
 TIP::
   Furthermore there are lot of debug options available.
-Beware: These debug options should only used for debugging purposes as they aren't guaranteed to be stable during development of GHDL's synthesis feature.
-You can find them in the file `src/ghdldrv/ghdlsynth.adb <https://github.com/ghdl/ghdl/blob/master/src/ghdldrv/ghdlsynth.adb>`_ in the procedure `Decode_Option()`.
+Beware: these debug options should only used for debugging purposes as they aren't guaranteed to be stable during development of GHDL's synthesis feature.
+  You can find them in the file :ghdlsrc:`src/ghdldrv/ghdlsynth.adb <ghdlsynth.adb>` in the procedure ``Decode_Option()``.

 .. _Synth:plugin: